 More Schengen Countries Now

 Before 2023, there were 26 countries a part of Schengen Zone.
-On 1 January 2023, Croatia become the 27th Schengen member.
+On 1 January 2023, Croatia became the 27th Schengen member.
 As of 31 March 2024, Bulgaria and Romania are also a part of the Schengen Zone now.
 Cyprus will be the next country to be added as a member.
 So now, there are a total of 29 Schengen countries.

 There are two types of Schengen visas.
 One is called a short-term “C” visa if maximum of 90 days validity.
 On the other hand, there is a “D” type visa which is also called a long-stay visa for more than 90 days.